ConvoStack/convostack/docs/docs/frontend/use-convostack-hook.md

 Description:

-- The `openConversation` function is used to open a new or existing conversation for the widget or an EmbedChat component.
+- The `openConversation` function is used to open a new or existing conversation for the widget or an `ConvoStackEmbed` component.

 Parameters:

 - `conversationId: string | null` - The ID of the conversation to be opened.
 Pass `null` to create a new conversation.
 - `agent?: string | null` - The agent for the conversation.
 If `null` is provided, the `defaultAgent` prop value from `ConvoStackWrapper` is used.
 - `context?: { [embedId: string]: string } | null` - Additional context data for the conversation, provided as a JSON object.
-- `embedId?: string`: The `embedId` of the EmbedChat component for which to open the conversation.
-If provided, it opens a conversation specific to that EmbedChat
+- `embedId?: string`: The `embedId` of the `ConvoStackEmbed` component for which to open the conversation.
+If provided, it opens a conversation specific to that `ConvoStackEmbed` component.
+If not provided, it opens a conversation in the widget component.

 Return Type: